Understanding Change Sets Limits

 It is difficult to assess in advance if change sets will let you ship your work or not.

-- Start multiple conversations about blockers and their workarounds.
+- Name blockers and research workarounds.

 @CherFeldman whoever built change sets never had to use them.— Keir Bowden (@bob_buzzard) December 9, 2016